nervosnetwork/mercury/core/rpc/README.md

 - `items`  (Type: `Array<`[`JsonItem`](#type-jsonitem)`>`): Specify the object that pools the assets.
   - If `item` is an identity, the assets of addresses controlled by the identity will be pooled.
   - If `item` is an address, the assets of unspent records of the address will be pooled.
-  - If `item` is the ID of an unspent record, the assets of the record will be pooled.
+  - If `item` is an unspent out point, the assets of the record will be pooled.
 - `source`  (Type: `"free"|"claimable"`): Specify the asset source for the payment.

 ### Type `To`